vinceskahan/v5wiki/forecasting.md

 To add forecast information to the Seasons skin:

-1. Add a widget block for the forecast by modifying the `index.html.tmpl` file in Seasons
+1. Add a widget block for the forecast by including the file `forecast.inc` in the `index.html.tmpl` file in Seasons

 ```
       <div id="widget_group">